knighthawk4227/1800_202510_31/README.md

 ---

 ## Acknowledgments

-Example:
-- Weather data sourced from [OpenWeatherMap](https://openweathermap.org/).
-- Code snippets for ___ algoirthm were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
-- Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).
+- ChatGpt used for help with code and Debugging.

 ---

 ## Limitations and Future Work
 ### Limitations

-Example:
-- Currently, the app only supports city-based weather searches.
-- Limited to basic weather parameters like temperature, humidity, and conditions.
-- The user interface can be further enhanced for accessibility.
+- Currently, the app does not have real data for the prices and it does not use photos for the food.
+-limited to 5 members per group to keep it from being too big.
+-some bugs with removing items sometimes.

 ### Future Work

-Example:
-- Add support for location-based weather detection using GPS.
-- Implement additional weather parameters like wind speed and UV index.
+- Add web scraper to get accurate item information
+- implement feature to leave budget
-- Create a dark mode for better usability in low-light conditions.
+- Create a better mobile web design and fix
-- Integrate user accounts for saving favorite locations.
+- Allow users to put in allergies
 ---

 ## License

-Example:
 This project is licensed under the MIT License.
 See the LICENSE file for details.